 Volunteering with ICS can be a challenging but immensely rewarding experience for our volunteers.
-ICS Team Leaders play a key role in supporting their diverse teams of young people to give their best and gain as much as they can while on placement.
+Team Leaders play a key role in supporting their diverse teams of young people to give their best and gain as much as they can while on placement.

 As an ICS Team Leader you’ll spend three or six months overseas offering pastoral support to small groups of volunteers aged 18-25 from the UK and the country you’re in.
 You’ll have a local counterpart to share responsibilities as you guide your teams through their time in country.

 There’s a project management element to the role but the most important thing is the wellbeing of the ICS team and doing everything you can to help young people from different backgrounds work well together.